How much does a humidifier cost to install?

 Humidifier annual maintenance cost

-Humidifier annual maintenance costs $70 to $150 on average for a complete professional service check.
+Humidifier annual maintenance costs $70 to $150.
 Keeping the humidifier and ductwork clean is essential to prevent mold and mildew and ensure proper functioning.

 How long do whole-house humidifiers last?